Technology | Personalisation • 2 min read

-Or perhaps you’re wandering round an event, unsure which of the multitude of stands has something of interest for you.
+Or perhaps you’re wandering around an event, unsure which of the multitude of stands has something of interest for you.
 With this technology, you can simply walk around the event and be pinged as you approach a stand that might have a product you’d be interested in, based on things you’ve done.

-The future of local beacon personalisation
+The future of local beacon personalization

 But, Google has gone one better with their implementation of the technology.
 They are actually allowing you to have a personal beacon, that is secure and can be attached to personal items.
 This means so you can find things like the car keys easily if you lose them.
 The same goes for luggage, bags, etc. Basically anything.

 At the centre of the technology is their Eddystone Open-Source BLE Framework framework, an open-source library that is aimed at speeding up adoption and helping developers to create applications quickly.
-It includes features for getting information nearby and close by as it is all location based.
+It includes features for getting information nearby and close by as it is all location-based.

 Platform agnostic

 By being platform agnostic and open-source, it means that the potential size of the market for using this technology is suddenly much, much bigger.
 The beacons themselves use the Bluetooth Low Energy specification which can last for years without changing a battery.
 The devices themselves do not contain any actual information, other than being a marker.
 Kind of like sticking a flag in the ground.
-A user’s device – assuming they have bluetooth enabled and your application installed – can pick up the beacon.
-It can then provide information related to that specific beacons information.
+A user’s device – assuming they have Bluetooth enabled and your application installed – can pick up the beacon.
+It can then provide information related to that specific beacon information.

-As with all location based technology, it is up to consumers wanting to connect.
+As with all location-based technology, it is up to consumers wanting to connect.
 These beacons have the advantage of not requiring GPS as they are already located in a specific location.

 This technology deserves watching closely, and we will be working to integrate it into Metigy.